Shady Records: 2010–2016: Shady 2.0 and Shady XV

 On March 20, 50 Cent announced that his 50 Cent's fifth studio album would be released on July 2, 2012.
 This was later delayed to November 13, 2012.
 Another delay was announced, pushing the release back to January 2013.
 On March 29, 2012, Yelawolf announced his second release under Shady, tentatively titled Love Story.
 On May 24, 2012, Eminem announced his eighth studio album, The Marshall Mathers LP 2, which was then released on November 5, 2013.

 When speaking about all future Shady Records releases president Paul Rosenberg said that Eminem's next album would be released post-Memorial Day 2013 and to expect new music from it soon.
 He also went on to discuss the other acts saying 50 Cent's Street King Immortal would be released in the first half of 2013, with Yelawolf's second album, Love Story, currently being recorded.
 Rosenberg would also state that all four members of Slaughterhouse would release solo projects prior to them returning to the studio as a group to record their second album under Shady Records.
 The first album released would be Joe Budden's No Love Lost on February 5, 2013, under E1 Music.
 The second would be Kxng Crooked's Apex Predator released under Treacherous C.O.B and Empire Distribution.
 However, Royce and Joell Ortiz of Slaughterhouse would confirm in May 2013 that they had put their solo projects on hold, and had begun working on their third studio album.

 On February 20, 2014, 50 Cent announced he left Interscope Records, which included his deal with Shady Records and Aftermath Entertainment, in which he is now signed to Caroline Records.

 On August 25, 2014, a press release on Eminem's official website announced an upcoming compilation album by Shady Records, titled Shady XV.
-The two-disc album is scheduled for release on November 24, 2014, in the week of Black Friday and will consist of one greatest hits disc and one disc of new material from Shady Records artists such as D12, Slaughterhouse, Bad Meets Evil, and Yelawolf.
+The two-disc album released on November 24, 2014, in the week of Black Friday and consisted of one greatest hits disc and one disc of new material from Shady Records artists such as D12, Slaughterhouse, Bad Meets Evil, and Yelawolf.
 On the same day, August 25, 2014, the first single from the album, titled "Guts Over Fear" and featuring singer-songwriter Sia, was released.